composewell/streamly/README.md

 with your Haskell build tool or package manager.
 You may want to go through it before jumping to run the examples below.

-The module `Streamly` provides just the core stream types, type casting and concurrency control combinators.
-Stream construction, transformation, folding, merging, zipping combinators are found in `Streamly.Prelude`.
+The module `Streamly.Prelude` provides the core stream types and combinators for type casting, controlling concurrency, stream construction, transformation, folding, merging, and zipping.

 ## Streaming Pipelines